Best Walking Shoes of 2024 | Field Tested and Reviewed - Outdoors Magic

 Hiking boots still have their advantages over hiking shoes in certain situations – particularly when there’s a lot of rocky ascent – but they’re no longer seen as the only option for hiking in now.

-Opting for hiking boots over rough and rocky terrain can be beneficial.
+Opting for hiking boots over rough and rocky terrain can reduce the risk of injury.

 The Features of Walking Shoes